Animal Welfare Legislation and Standards

 Codes of welfare are issued by the Minister responsible for animal welfare under the Animal Welfare Act 1999 to provide minimum standards, recommendations for best practice, and guidance for people in charge of animals.

-SPCA considers that many codes of welfare are out of date with current science and best practice, even though they are promoted as being flexible enough to be modified and improved as community expectations, good practice, scientific knowledge and technical advances allow.
+SPCA is concerned that many codes of welfare are out of date with current science and best practice, even though they are promoted as being flexible enough to be modified and improved as community expectations, good practice, scientific knowledge and technical advances allow.
 Successful legal challenges against the codes have shown that they need urgent review.

 SPCA advocates that minimum standards in codes of welfare should take into account the sentience of animals.